Jordan bounds for volume-preserving Cremona groups: Introduction

 \subsection{Acknowledgments}

 I sincerely thank Joaquín Moraga for proposing this project and helpful discussions, the ideas from which essentially form the outline of the paper.
-Special thanks to Zhijia Zhang for valuable comments and for the idea of finding volume-preserving subgroups on del Pezzo surfaces.
-I am grateful to Burt Totaro for helpful conversations and comments.
-I also thank Ko Honda, Raphaël Rouquier, Jas Singh and José Yáñez for helpful comments.
+I am grateful to Burt Totaro for helpful comments, corrections, and suggestions.
+I am grateful to Zinovy Reichstein and Federico Scavia for results on torsion index.
+I sincerely thank Zhijia Zhang for valuable conversation and for the idea of finding volume-preserving subgroups on del Pezzo surfaces.
+I am grateful to Konstantin Loginov, Victor Przyjalkowski, and Andrey Trepalin for helpful comments, suggestions, and simplification of the proofs of groups acting on dual complexes.
+I am grateful to Ko Honda, Raphaël Rouquier, Jas Singh and José Yáñez for helpful comments.